• Skip to primary navigation

 Topping:

-• 5 tablespoons salted or unsalted butter chilled
+• 5 tablespoons (73 grams) salted or unsalted butter cold

 Instructions

-• In a small bowl, sprinkle the yeast over the warm milk.
-Stir and allow to sit until the yeast is frothy, about 10 minutes.
+• In a small bowl, sprinkle the yeast over the lukewarm milk.
+Stir briefly to combine, then allow to sit at room temperature until frothy, about 10 minutes.

-• In the bowl of a stand mixer fitted with a dough attachment or a large bowl, combine the flour, sugar, cardamom, and salt.
+• In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, cardamom, and salt.

-• Preheat oven to 400˚F. Line two baking sheets with parchment or lightly grease.
+• Preheat oven to 400˚F (200˚C).
+Line two rimmed baking sheets with parchment or lightly grease.

-• Allow to cool on a wire rack and they are best served warm.
+• Allow to cool slightly on a wire rack and serve warm with milk or coffee.

 • Facebook

-Previous Post: « Siguemchi Namul (Seasoned Spinach) and Judy Joo’s Korean Soul Food Cookbook Review
+Previous Post: « Sigeumchi Namul (Seasoned Spinach) and Judy Joo’s Korean Soul Food

 Next Post: Walnut Biscuits and Hong Kong Food City »